 The satellites have a unusual high mass for a 3U Cubesat due to 2 kg ballast to increase the orbital life time.

-If approved, the qualification model might be launched under the DoD Space Test Program on a NACHOS 2 on a LauncherOne in 2022.
+The qualification model will be launched under the DoD Space Test Program on a NACHOS 2 on a LauncherOne in 2022.

 |Type / Application:||Technology|